 He played a major role in launching their season successfully.
 Eight years on, he started four of England’s four games in the 2011 RWC and was an unused bench replacement in the other.

-Louis and his younger brother Brett, a former Leicester flanker who returned to the Tigers in July this year after two seasons with Gloucester Rugby, have not neglected their roots.
+Louis and his younger brother Brett, a former Leicester flanker who returned to the Tigers in July last year after two seasons with Gloucester Rugby, have not neglected their roots.
 The South Wigston HS products of the mid 90s have been inducted into their old school’s hall of fame and they presented signed Tigers’ jerseys as mementoes.
 The most memorable of his nine tries for Leicester was when the side battled back from behind to beat Stade Français 29-22 in January 2006.

 2005 Sam 2006 A(1,2R) 2007 S, It, I, F(R),W(R) 2009 Arg(1,2), A, Arg, NZ(R) 2010 W(R), It(R), I(R), S, F 2011 W, It, F, S, I, W, I World Cup - Arg, R, S, F